NeoGeographyToolkit/StereoPipeline/docs/examples.rst

    cameras.

-Below a recipe for how to deal with this data is described, together with things to watch for and advice when things don’t work.
+Below a recipe for how to deal with this data is described, together with things to watch for and advice when things don't work.

 The input data
 ~~~~~~~~~~~~~~